 The VBA SLN function is listed under the financial category of VBA functions.
-When you use it in a VBA code, it calculates the straight line depreciation of an asset for a single period.
-Learn more about this calculation from here.
+When you use it in a VBA code, it calculates the straight-line depreciation of an asset for a single period.
+Learn more about this calculation here.

 SLN(Cost, Salvage, Life)

 - Cost: The initial cost of the asset you are calculating depreciation for.

 - Salvage: The ending value of the asset after its useful life.